ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 	Ensure that you use the iOS version specified through this command for the Cordova platform.
 It is required to build the Cordova app.

-3. Add the Cordova Bluemix Push plugin.
+3. Add the Cordova IBM Cloud Push plugin.
 From your Cordova application root directory, enter the following command to install the Cordova Push plugin.
 	```
 	cordova plugin add bms-push
 	```

-	This also installs the `Cordova Core plug-in`, which initializes your connection to Bluemix.
+	This also installs the `Cordova Core plug-in`, which initializes your connection to IBM Cloud.

 4. From your app root folder, verify that the Cordova `Core plugin` and `Push plugin` were installed successfully, using the command:
 	```